 My patient’s purse weighed at least 15 lbs.
 No lie.
 When I asked her what was in it she said “just the necessary stuff”.
 I asked her to go home and take everything out of her purse that she has not needed in the last week.
 I also asked her to buy one of those neat little wallets that hold a cellphone, credit cards and keys.
 For most trips out of the house, that is all you need.
 So she didn’t feel she was going out completely without support, I asked her to take this little wallet out of her bag and take it with her, and just leave her purse in the car.
 Her necessary stuff will be close by, but she will not be carrying it everywhere she goes.

-I have had at least five patients that either improved greatly, or got completely better, by getting rid of their handbags.
+I have had at least five patients that have improved greatly by getting rid of their handbags.
 Think about it and then do a little trial on your own.
 You can also switch to knapsacks (worn as they were made to be worn) or a cross body bag to distribute necessary weight more evenly.

 - Brzęk A, Dworrak T, Strauss M, Sanchis-Gomar F, Sabbah I, Dworrak B, Leischik R. The weight of pupils' schoolbags in early school age and its influence on body posture.
 BMC Musculoskelet Disord.
 2017 Mar 21;18(1):117.
 PubMed PMID: 28320364